kLeitich/1M-Pitch/README.md

 # 1M-Pitch
 #### By Kevin Leitich, May 4, 2022
-### This is an application for checking out news articles from various news sources across the globe.
+### This is an application for one minute Pitches.

 ## Table of Contents
 + [Description](#description)